UoA-eResearch/git-novice/episodes/05-history.md

 ## Checking Understanding of `git diff`

-Consider this command: `git diff HEAD~9 guacamole.md`.
+Consider this command: `git diff HEAD~9 soup.txt`.
 What do you predict this command will do if you execute it?
 What happens when you do execute it?
 Why?

-Try another command, `git diff [ID] guacamole.md`, where [ID] is replaced with the unique identifier for your most recent commit.
+Try another command, `git diff [ID] soup.txt`, where [ID] is replaced with the unique identifier for your most recent commit.
 What do you think will happen, and what does happen?